Rahul-Chary/TicTacToe-Game/README.md

 Internally, the game leverages:

-ActionListeners to handle user clicks and update the board state
+->ActionListeners to handle user clicks and update the board state

-GridLayout to render a symmetrical, responsive button layout
+->GridLayout to render a symmetrical, responsive button layout

-Color-coded UI cues to distinguish active states and winning lines
+->Color-coded UI cues to distinguish active states and winning lines

-Immutable end-game states that lock the board once a winner is determined
+->Immutable end-game states that lock the board once a winner is determined

-Efficient win-check algorithms which scan all possible victory combinations
+->Efficient win-check algorithms which scan all possible victory combinations

 This project runs on any system with Java installed and requires no additional libraries.
 It serves as a practical example for:

-Event-driven GUI programming
+->Event-driven GUI programming

-Swing component manipulation
+->Swing component manipulation

-Java OOP fundamentals
+->Java OOP fundamentals

-Real-time state updates in games
+->Real-time state updates in games

-Beginner-friendly game logic design
+->Beginner-friendly game logic design